ferraric/Computational-Intelligence-Lab-2020/README.md

 ## Description
 This is a project that was done in the Computational Intelligence Lab 2020 at ETH Zurich (see [Course website](http://www.da.inf.ethz.ch/teaching/2020/CIL/)).
-Specifically we are doing a sentiment classification of twitter data in to the sentiments positive and negative (see [Kaggle competition](https://www.kaggle.com/c/cil-text-classification-2020)).
+Specifically we are doing a sentiment analysis of twitter data and classify them into positive and negative sentiments (see [Kaggle competition](https://www.kaggle.com/c/cil-text-classification-2020)).

 ## Setup
 First, install dependencies